hydro-informatics/hydro-informatics.github.io/_sources/get-started/others.md

 (octave)=
 ## GNU Octave (Matlab&reg; alternative)
 *Matlab*&reg; is nowadays established as one of the leading tools in science and engineering.
 However, license fees and its proprietary nature limit the use of *Matlab*&reg; to privileged entities and users.
-The good news is that there is a remedy in the shape of [*GNU Octave*](https://www.gnu.org/software/octave/). *GNU Octave* and *Matlab*&reg; use very similar syntax and `.m` files can be run with both programs.
+The good news is that there is a remedy in the shape of [GNU Octave](https://www.gnu.org/software/octave/). *GNU Octave* and *Matlab*&reg; use very similar syntax and `.m` files can be run with both programs.
 If error messages occur by running a `.m` file with *GNU Octave*, make sure to load relevant packages at the top of the script (this is one of the major differences between *GNU Octave* and *Matlab*&reg;).
 For example:

 ```